ndg23/log-sound/CONTRIBUTING.md

-# Contributing to sound-log
+# Contributing to log-sound

 We love your input!
-We want to make contributing to sound-log as easy and transparent as possible.
+We want to make contributing to log-sound as easy and transparent as possible.

 ## Development Process